-The sample results for the dust samples, MAD00001, MAD00002, MAD00003, MAD00004, MAD00005 are listed in Table 1.
-One hundred percent of these data have been validated in accordance with the data management plan and related procedures.
+The sample results for samples, MAD00001, MAD00002, MAD00003, MAD00004, MAD00005 are listed in Table 1.
+One hundred percent of this data has been validated in accordance with the data management plan and related procedures.

-The results were compared to the requirements for determination of a hazardous waste and PCB waste in accordance with 40 CFR 261 Subpart C and 40 CFR 761, respectively.
+The data results were compared to the requirements for determination of a hazardous waste and PCB waste in accordance with 40 CFR 261 Subpart C and 40 CFR 761, respectively.
 Based on this review, samples MAD00002 and MAD00004 exhibit a characteristic for lead.
 The TCLP limit for lead is 5 mg/L. No other hazardous constituents were identified.
 Samples MAD00001 and MAD00003 are not characteristic hazardous waste.

 Sample MAD00005 is the composite sample.
 It was not analyzed for TCLP metals.
 Based on the analyses this sample is not characteristic hazardous waste or PCB waste.
-Soil measurements are shown in Table 2.